-Men investigated in Missouri abduction, Georgia death
+Man held in Kansas after Georgia death, Missouri abduction

-ST. LOUIS (AP) — A Georgia man is accused of killing a neighbor, stealing his car and later kidnapping a Missouri woman before he was finally apprehended in Kansas.
+ST. LOUIS (AP) — A Georgia man is accused of killing a neighbor, stealing his car and later kidnapping a Missouri woman before he was finally apprehended in Kansas, authorities said Monday.

-Prosecutors in Georgia have charged 53-year-old John Czarnecki with murder in the death of 56-year-old Abraham Rudolph Jacobs.
-Czarnecki and 43-year-old Christopher Smith of Cave Springs, Georgia, are charged with kidnapping and robbery in Missouri.
+Prosecutors in Georgia have charged John Czarnecki, 53, with murder in the death of Abraham Rudolph Jacobs, 56, along with armed robbery.
+Czarnecki and Christopher Smith, 43, of Cave Springs, Georgia, are charged with kidnapping, robbery and armed criminal action in Missouri.
+Both also face federal charges stemming from the kidnapping.
+They are jailed in Kansas on $1 million bond, but Cape Girardeau County prosecutor Chris Limbaugh said both men are expected to appear in federal court in Missouri on June 27.

-Police found Jacobs’ body Thursday inside Czarnecki’s apartment in Chamblee, Georgia, an Atlanta suburb.
-The men lived in the same apartment complex.
+The investigation began Thursday morning.
+A woman in her 40s had just stepped out of a Wal-Mart store in Cape Girardeau, Missouri, when a man put a knife to her side and forced her into her Jeep, police said.

-Authorities say Czarnecki picked up Smith and they drove Jacobs’ stolen SUV to Cape Girardeau, Missouri, where they kidnapped a woman Thursday morning outside a Wal-Mart store.
-She was taken to a cornfield and robbed but released unharmed.
+One of the suspects drove the Jeep to a cornfield in Chaffee, Missouri, about 15 miles away, while another man followed in a Suzuki SUV.
+Police said the woman was robbed of a debit card and diamond ring before the men drove away in the SUV.
+She was unharmed.

 Most Read Stories